Chapter 4: The Laws of Chance#

 The Central Limit Theorem (CLT) is the mathematical foundation of all hypothesis testing:

-Regardless of the shape of the population distribution, the distribution of sample means approaches Normal as sample size increases — provided n is sufficiently large (typically n ≥ 30).
+Regardless of the shape of the underlying population distribution, the distribution of sample means approaches a Normal distribution as the sample size increases — provided \(n\) is sufficiently large (typically \(n \geq 30\)).

-Why this matters: CIGPDAY (cigarettes per day) in the Framingham dataset is severely right-skewed — 49% of participants have 0, and a few smoke 40–60 per day.
+Why this matters: CIGPDAY (cigarettes per day) in the Framingham dataset is severely right-skewed — 49% of participants smoke 0, and a few smoke 40 to 60 per day.
 The distribution of individual values is far from Normal.
-But with n = 500, the CLT guarantees that the sampling distribution of the mean is approximately Normal.
-This is what makes t-tests valid even when individual data is skewed.
+But with \(n = 500\), the CLT mathematically guarantees that the sampling distribution of the mean is approximately Normal.
+This is the “magic” that makes t-tests valid even when your individual raw data is skewed.

 Section 3: Epidemic Curves — Reading Disease Over Time#

-Fig. 8 Figure 4.2 Three epidemic curve shapes: point source (single sharp peak — e.g., a contaminated food event), propagated (successive waves — person-to-person transmission), and endemic (roughly constant background rate).
-Cardiovascular disease is endemic — a persistent, ongoing cause of morbidity and mortality, not a single outbreak event.#
+Fig. 10 Figure 4.2 Three epidemic curve shapes: point source (single sharp peak — e.g., a contaminated food event), propagated (successive waves — person-to-person transmission), and endemic (roughly constant background rate).
+Cardiovascular disease is endemic, a persistent, ongoing cause of morbidity and mortality, not a single outbreak event.#

-The Framingham connection: Cardiovascular disease is not an outbreak — it is an epidemic in the public health sense: a disease occurring at higher-than-expected rates in a population over a sustained period.
+The Framingham connection: Cardiovascular disease is not an infectious outbreak — it is an epidemic in the broad public health sense: a disease occurring at higher-than-expected rates over a sustained period.
 The Framingham Study was designed precisely because heart disease had become the leading cause of death in post-war America and no one yet understood why.
-Plotting incident CHD events by year in the Framingham cohort produces an endemic-pattern curve — a persistent baseline incidence, not a single-source spike.
+Plotting incident CHD events by year in the Framingham cohort produces an endemic-pattern curve—a persistent baseline incidence, not a single-source spike.

 Section 4: Normality Assessment#

-Before applying parametric tests, assess whether the continuous outcome variable is approximately Normally distributed.
+Before applying parametric tests (like t-tests and ANOVA), you must assess whether your continuous outcome variable is approximately Normally distributed.

 4.1 The Histogram#